NotKyon/Stories/isekai keikaku.md

 :3c

-"So how are we going to go to another world!
+"So how are we going to go to another world!?
 My IsekaiPara awaits!"

 "...
 You don't seriously think you can get to another world, do you?"